Pcobb345/hello-world/README.md

 # hello-world
 Gis Analyst mapping the world
-changed land into water and contours into mountains.
+Changed land into water and contours into mountains.